junxit/us-congress-bills-111/metadata.md

 - 2009-11-19 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2009-11-19 — Committee on the Judiciary.
 Reported by Senator Leahy with an amendment in the nature of a substitute.
 Without written report.
 - 2009-11-19 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 216.
+- 2010-03-11 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1480-1487; text as passed Senate: CR S1480-1486)
+- 2010-03-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1480-1487; text as passed Senate: CR S1480-1486)